jenpennen/git-basics/git-intro.md

 ## git commit

+**A commit is essentially a checkpoint in the progress of something you're working on**

-We use the `git commit` command to actually commit changes from the staging area.
-When making a commit, we need a provide a commit message that summarizes the changes and work snapshotted in the commit.
+After staging, use the `git commit` command to save your changes to the repository.
+Each commit requires a message to summarize the changes:

 ```
-> git commit -m "put messahe here"
+> git commit -m "put message here"
 ```

-The -m flag lets us pass in an inline commit message, rather then launching a text editor.
+The `-m` flag allows you to include the commit message directly without opening a text editor.

-You _can_ just type `git commit`, and it will commit all staged changes.
-This opens up a text editor and prompts you for a commit message.
-But this is a little redundant, imo, when you can just do write everything inline with the -m flag.
+You can also just type `git commit`, which will commit all staged changes and open a text editory to write your message.
+However, using the `-m` flag to write the message inline is quicker and more convenient in most cases.